ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/progress_report.md

 # Progress Report 1: 02/20/2024

-I created the GitHub repository for my final project on sociophonetic study of NURSEvowels in Nigerian English.
-Similarly, I created files including `README.md` , `gitignore`, `project_plan`, and `progress_report.md`, `method.md.
+I created the GitHub repository for my final project on sociophonetic study of NURSE vowels in Nigerian English.
+Other files created in the repo include: README.md , gitignore, project_plan, and progress_report.md, method.md.

-README.md includes the project title, my name, and a project summary.
+- **README.md** included the project title, my name, and a project summary.

- - `.gitignore` includes `.raw`, `Rhistory`, `RData`, `.wav`, `.RDataTmp`, `.ice`
+- **.gitignore** included .raw, Rhistory, RData, .wav, .RDataTmp, .ice, .OS, .template, .RData   .Ruserdata, .tar.gz, .Rcheck, .Rproj.user, .Rproj, Private/, .raw

- - `project_plan.md` has been created and contains information on the project's scope, as well as plans     for data manipulation and analysis.
+- **project_plan.md** contained project ideas, and plans for data manipulation and analysis.

-  - `progress_report.md` has been created with the information that you are now reading
+- **progress_report.md** this file will be updated from time to time as I progress in this        project.

 # Progress Report 2: 3/11/2024

--	I have updated the `method.md` file with the proposed method of data selection, elicitation, and analysis procedure.
-The document was created after reading a chapter on vowel annotation in the Sociophonetic Student’s Guide [read more](https://www.routledge.com/Sociophonetics-A-Students-Guide/Paolo-Yaeger-Dror/p/book/9780415498791).
-Since there is insufficient information on vowel boundaries and annotation on NE, the chapter is equipped with rationales for my decision.
+-	I have updated the **method.md** file with the proposed method of data selection, elicitation, and analysis procedure.
+This document was drafted after reading a chapter on vowel annotation in the Sociophonetic Student’s Guide [read more](https://www.routledge.com/Sociophonetics-A-Students-Guide/Paolo-Yaeger-Dror/p/book/9780415498791).
+Since there is insufficient information on vowel boundaries and annotations on NE, the chapter is equipped with rationales for my decision.

 -	I have downloaded the audio and the text files.
 These files were forced aligned in the Web MAUS [Maus](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic)

--	The first phase of the data elicitation were limited to one speech style (broadcast news), and five     files had been annotated.
-I restricted the annotation to the news casters and news correspondences, the speeches that the correspondents interviewed during the news collection were not annotated. **Rationale** there are no documentation **meta data** of these categories of people on the ICE-Nig website.
-It is difficult to say about their ethnic affiliation, levels of education, age and gender which are the focus of the project.
+-	The first phase of the data elicitation was limited to one speech style (broadcast news), and five files had been annotated.
+I restricted the annotation to the broadcast news and news correspondences; the speeches that the correspondents interviewed during the news collection were not annotated.
+Rationale: there is no documentation about the metadata of these categories of people on the ICE-Nig website.
+It is difficult to say their ethnic affiliation, levels of education, age, and gender, which are the focus of the project.

-- It's herculean task to treat **(long)audio files** and track where **NURSE vowels** are produced by multilingual speakers.
-It's time consuming.
-Bit by bit progress is better than no progress at all.
+- It's a herculean task to treat **long audio files** and track where **NURSE vowels** are produced by multilingual speakers.
+It's time-consuming.
+Bit-by-bit progress is better than no progress at all.

 -	I am test-running FAST TRACK [read more](https://www.degruyter.com/document/doi/10.1515/lingvan-2020-0051/html) to understand how formants are automatically extracted and calculated.
-After understanding of the algorithm, I will extract two or three files to present the preliminary results.
-With these results, I will be aware of the data structure for the next thinking about data wrangling.
-Thereafter, I will annotate other files for `broadcast news` before adding other speech styles.
+After understanding the algorithm, I will extract two or three files to identify the preliminary results.
+With these results, I will be aware of the data structure and data wrangling.
+Thereafter, I will annotate other files for `broadcast news` before adding other speech styles (if things go well and fast as thought).